AntonStoeckl/go-iddd/Readme.md

 ##### To be able to start the service

 Create local.env file in the project root (.env files is gitignored there) with following contents and replace
-$PathToProjectRoot$ with the path to the root of the go-idd project sources.
+$PathToProjectRoot$ with the path to the root of the go-iddd project sources.

 ```
 POSTGRES_DSN=postgresql://goiddd:password123@localhost:15432/goiddd_local?sslmode=disable